TaygaHoshi/tt-project/Lists/List of Spells - Social.md

 (see: [[Spells]])

 # Novice Spells
-## Snare
+## Heavy Notes
 **Complexity:** Simple
 **Casting Time:** Action
 **Cost:** 2 mana
 **Range:** 5 meters
 **Duration:** 2 rounds
 **Effect**
-	Your target is slowed for the duration.
+	Your target falls prone, and is slowed for the duration of this spell.

 ## Rhythmic Casting
 **Complexity:** Complex